hanoverinno/sol3/README.md

-This is the source code for the X prize solution to the [Second National Data Science Bowl](https://www.kaggle.com/c/second-annual-data-science-bowl) hosted by Kaggle.com.
+This is the source code for the 3rd place solution to the [Second National Data Science Bowl](https://www.kaggle.com/c/second-annual-data-science-bowl) hosted by Kaggle.com.
 For documenation about the approach look [here](http://juliandewit.github.io/kaggle-ndsb/)

 #### Dependencies & data
 I used the anaconda default distribution with all the libraries that came with it.